-Once a ministry has committed to being an Open & Affirming Ministry and GLAD has confirmed its status as an Open & Affirming Ministry, it proclaims, maintains, and widens its commitment in these ways:
+Once a ministry has committed to being an Open & Affirming Ministry and Alliance Q has confirmed its status as an Open & Affirming Ministry, it proclaims, maintains, and widens its commitment in these ways:

-- The ministry makes its Open & Affirming status public, informing the Regional and General expressions of the church, prominently publishing its Open & Affirming statement, and using the GLAD logo and naming itself “an Open & Affirming Congregation [or “Ministry”] of the Christian Church (Disciples of Christ)” in its literature and on its website.
+- The ministry makes its Open & Affirming status public, informing the Regional and General expressions of the church, prominently publishing its Open & Affirming statement, and using the Disciples LGBTQ+ Alliance logo and naming itself “an Open & Affirming Congregation [or “Ministry”] of the Christian Church (Disciples of Christ)” in its literature and on its website.

 - The ministry continues to revisit and deepen its commitment to being a more inclusive community of faith through continual engagement with communities and persons who have traditionally been marginalized and excluded from the church and society.

-- The ministry includes GLAD in its regular mission budget with an annual pledge.
+- The ministry includes Alliance Q in its regular mission budget with an annual pledge.

 What does it mean to welcome all?
 What does it mean to be Open & Affirming?

 When we WELCOME persons of all gender expressions and sexual orientations, we commit to including persons regardless of their gender expression or sexual orientation, welcoming all as Christ welcomes us.
 We do not use these attributes as a barrier to communion, membership, service, leadership, or employment in our ministry, nor as a barrier among those served.